pwa-builder/pwa-auth/README.md

 </pwa-auth>
 ```

+3. Create one or more keys to let your users sign-in with Microsoft, Google, or Facebook.
 You'll need to provide at least one key.
-Each key you specify allows the user to sign-in with that service.
 To create a key for each service, see [creating keys](#creating-keys).

 ### NPM